keighrim/kaldi-yesno-tutorial/README.md

 echo -e "YES Y\nNO N" > dict/lexicon.txt    # word-pronunciation dictionary
 ```

 Is that it?
+Aren't we missing anythin?
 How about pauses between each word?
 We need an additional phone "SIL" representing silence.
 And it can be optional.

 ```bash
 echo "SIL" > dict/silence_phones.txt